 The Pennsylvania Lottery was established by law in 1971 to generate funding for programs that benefit older Pennsylvanians.

-In the 2021-22 fiscal year, the Pennsylvania Lottery sold a total of $5 billion in traditional games, from which it generated a profit of $1.2 billion to benefit older Pennsylvanians.
-In addition, a record of more than $3.3 billion in prizes were paid to traditional game winners.
-More than $655 million in prizes were paid out to winners of online eInstant games and to winners who purchased Draw Games online.
+In the 2022-23 fiscal year, the Pennsylvania Lottery sold a total of $4.98 billion in traditional games, from which it generated a profit of more than $1.1 billion to benefit older Pennsylvanians.
+In addition, more than $3.3 billion in prizes were paid to traditional game winners.
+More than $772.3 million in prizes were paid out to winners of online eInstant games.

 The Pennsylvania Lottery remains the only state lottery that designates all its proceeds to programs that benefit older residents.
 As an agency of state government, the Pennsylvania Lottery is a successful enterprise of which all Pennsylvanians can be proud.